-LAM is a rare disease exclusive to women, typically affecting those between 20 and 40 yr.
+Lymphangioleiomyomatosis (LAM) is a rare disease typically affecting women between 20 and 40 years.
 Whites are at greatest risk.
 LAM affects < 1 in 1 million people.
 It is characterized by proliferation of atypical smooth muscle cells throughout the chest, including lung parenchyma, vasculature, lymphatics, and pleurae, leading to distortion of lung architecture, cystic emphysema, and progressive deterioration of lung function.

 Somatic mosaicism for TSC-2 mutations within the lungs and kidneys results in foci of disease superimposed against a background of normal cells within these tissues (although multiple discrete sites of disease might be expected)

 LAM represents a low-grade, destructive, metastasizing neoplasm, perhaps of uterine origin, that spreads through the lymphatic system

 Initial symptoms of lymphangioleiomyomatosis are dyspnea and, less commonly, cough, chest pain, and hemoptysis.
 There are few signs of disease, but some women have crackles and rhonchi.
 Many patients present with spontaneous pneumothorax.
 They may also present with manifestations of lymphatic obstruction, including chylothorax, chylous ascites, and chyluria.
 Symptoms are thought to worsen during pregnancy.

 Renal angiomyolipomas, although usually asymptomatic, can cause bleeding if they grow large (eg, > 4 cm), usually manifesting as hematuria or flank pain.